GXII-39 “Union / W. Frank & Sons Pitts.” and Clasped Hands – Cannon Flask

 William Frank & Sons

 Frankstown Glass Works, Pittsburgh, Pennsylvania

-The GXII-39 flask is available in shades of aquamarine, shaded ambers, light yellow-green and deep citron.
-This deep sapphire blue example appears to be one of the finest known examples among the four or five extant.
-The following factors in attributing it as the finest known are as follows: It is in perfect condition with a deeper blue color than the others; Several of the other examples are in imperfect condition and another perfect example lacks the bold mold impression of this example.
+The GXII-39 flask can be found in shades of aquamarine, shaded ambers, light yellow-green, and deep citron.
+This deep sapphire blue example could be the finest known example among the four or five extant as it is in perfect condition and has a deeper blue color than the others.
+Also, several of the other examples are in imperfect condition and another perfect example lacks the bold mold impression of this example.

-William Frank & Sons, Pittsburgh, Pennsylvania; Frankstown Glass Works produced this flask.
+William Frank & Sons, Pittsburgh, Pennsylvania, and their Frankstown Glass Works produced our subject flask.
 The 1872 map above shows the location of the glass factory beside the Monongahela River.
 Their warehouse was located at 92 First Avenue and their factory was on Frankstown Road, beyond the eastern limits of the city.
 Frankstown Glass Works manufactured window glass and many bottles.

 William Frank moved into the glass business with Ephraim Wormser after he married Pauline Wormser, Ephraim’s sister.
 Eventually, Frank traded his share of an oil business for Wormser’s share of the glasshouse then brought his sons into the business.
 In a short decade of operation, the Frank family introduced a rich variety of manufacturer’s marks into the market.

 Primary Image: The GXII-39 “Union” Clasped Hands “Wm.
 Frank & Son Pitts.” – Mounted Cannon flask imaged on location by the FOHBC Virtual Museum midwest studio led by Alan DeMaison.